gerarjon/frontend-react-exercise/README.md

 * Pokemon including their name, image, stats, and type will be displayed
 * Users can save their favorite Pokemon into LocalStorage
 * Users can view their saved Pokemon and remove them

+## Future Features/Activities to be Added
+* Loading notification during query
+* Notification to let users know if Pokemon is saved
+* Check if Pokemon is already saved

 ## Available Scripts
 In the project directory, you can run: